node-medley

 .

-Swap track.
+Swap tracks.

-Move a track to the new location.
+Move a track from currentIndex

 Get the track at index